-Letters of support must:
+Each letter of support must:

-- be on headed paper and clearly state who they are from - be from external collaborators i.e., people and organisations NOT working at the host institution and its affiliates - be signed - confirm that the author knows the applicant - explain why they are interested in the project - provide details on what form the collaboration will take - clearly demonstrates the nature of the collaboration and how it will be beneficial to you and the project - be no more than two pages.
+- Be on headed paper and clearly state who they are from - Be from external collaborators i.e., people and organisations NOT working at the host institution and its affiliates - · Be signed - Confirm that the author knows the applicant - Explain why they are interested in the project - Provide details on what form the collaboration will take - Clearly demonstrate the nature of the collaboration and how it will be beneficial to the applicant and the project - Be no more than two pages.

 Aim for quality over quantity.
 Shorter, more concise letters better enable the reviewers to identify the salient information.
 A bullet-point list of contributions can be an effective way to present the information.
 The letters of support must be collated and uploaded as a single PDF.
+The submission deadline will not be extended due to an individual's unavailability.